 A beautiful start to our first full day on the mountain!

 Despite the different foci of each college’s plan, it became clear that there were questions/concerns in common across all colleges.
-We distilled these shared areas of understanding into three inquiry questions:
+We distilled these into three inquiry areas:

 Traditionally, we spend more time planning and acting than building relationships.
 However, this means that efforts are not often maintained in the long run.
 Through Appreciative Inquiry (AI) it becomes clear that building relationships is fundamental to long-term change, and we should be spending most of our time on relationships.
 This then helps effect transformational change, making planning and action take less time and effort.